New Year's Eve was never my holiday.

 Aaaah, now that's my kind of holiday.

-It's the one day a year when I feel like the whole world has some insight into some of the most powerful ideas Alcoholics Anonymous offers: Just for Today/One Day At A Time.
+It's the one day a year when I feel like the whole world has a little insight into some of the most powerful ideas Alcoholics Anonymous offers: Just for Today/One Day At A Time.

 New Year's Day is the day when anyone in the world who wants a blank slate, a fresh start, embraces the idea that they can have one.
 Sure, it's all wrapped up in pledges bound to the tick of the clock, the turn of the calendar page -- but at heart, it is about the now, the today, the in-the-moment power of not doing things this day the way you did them yesterday: "Starting today, just for today, I'm going to (not going to)..."

 New Year's Day, when all the little birds with broken wings and broken dreams look up and say, "Ok, today I'm going to try limping up into the sky one more time."

 Is there any other day that so beautifully captures, for the rest of the world, the essence of AA's "one day at a time"?

 New Year's Day; when the memory of all the defeats, all the disappointments, all the times you look at yourself in the mirror (or in the inventory) and think, with such crushing despair, "how did I get here?" (or the even more cruelly disheartening, "oh my god, how did I get here again?") loses its power to make you weep and think you should give up ever trying to change.

 New Year's Day -- which, in truth, is just. any. other. day.